TimothyLe/echo-2.0/README.md

 # echo-2.0
-A project for Electronics in Embedded Systems that utilizes speech recognition, light sensors, temperature sensors, and bluetooth.
+A bluetooth-enabled optic sensing device designed for ELectronics in Embedded Systems